Kenneth-Rakentine/ENSEMBLE-VST-PLUGIN/README.md

   <img src="ensemble-logo.png"><br>
 **A spectral texture forge that transforms live audio into evolving, Penderecki-inspired orchestral swarms.**

-ENSEMBLE captures your audio into a circular buffer and continuously re-reads it through 8 voices with golden-ratio panning, incommensurate LFOs, and dual MASS/DUST grain layers — producing dense, breathing string-like textures from any input.
+ENSEMBLE captures your audio into a circular buffer and continuously re-reads it through 8 voices with golden-ratio panning, incommensurate LFOs, and dual MASS/DUST grain layers; producing dense, breathing textures from any input.

 ---